-LUPRON DEPOT® (leuprolide acetate for depot suspension) 3.75 mg and 3–month 11.25 mg concomitantly with iron therapy are indicated for the preoperative hematologic improvement of patients with anemia caused by uterine leiomyomata.
-The clinician may wish to consider a 1-month trial period on iron alone inasmuch as some of the patients will respond to iron alone.
+LUPRON DEPOT® (leuprolide acetate for depot suspension) 3.75 mg for 1-month and 11.25 mg for 3-month administration concomitantly with iron therapy are indicated for the preoperative hematologic improvement of patients with anemia caused by uterine leiomyomata.
+The clinician may wish to consider a one-month trial period on iron alone inasmuch as some of the patients will respond to iron alone.
 LUPRON DEPOT may be added if the response to iron alone is considered inadequate.
 Recommended duration of therapy with LUPRON DEPOT 3.75 mg is up to three months.

-LUPRON DEPOT 3.75 mg and 3–month 11.25 mg are indicated for the management of endometriosis, including pain relief and reduction of endometriotic lesions.
+LUPRON DEPOT® (leuprolide acetate for depot suspension) 3.75 mg for 1-month and 11.25 mg for 3-month administration are indicated for the management of endometriosis, including pain relief and reduction of endometriotic lesions.
 LUPRON DEPOT with daily norethindrone acetate 5 mg is also indicated for initial management of endometriosis and for management of recurrence of symptoms.
 Duration of initial treatment or retreatment should be limited to 6 months.

 Advanced Prostate Cancer

 LUPRON DEPOT® (leuprolide acetate for depot suspension) 7.5 mg for 1-month, 22.5 mg for 3-month, 30 mg for 4-month, and 45 mg for 6-month administration are indicated for the palliative treatment of advanced prostatic cancer.

 LUPRON DEPOT is a gonadotropin-releasing hormone (GnRH) agonist administered as a single intramuscular injection under the supervision of a physician.